Under early exploration

 Overview

-Photocatalytic aerosols is a proposed approach to aerosolize photocatalysts such as titanium dioxide or zinc oxide compounds and disperse them in the specific atmospheric conditions, in the troposphere, to oxidize methane.
-Laboratory research is underway to improve the performance of specific photocatalysts, though there isn’t yet known active research into photocatalytic aerosols.
-Research into the potential side effects has not yet begun, but will be essential to address the substantial environmental concerns of this method.
+Photocatalytic aerosols as an atmospheric methane removal approach would involve dispersing photocatalysts (likely titanium dioxide or zinc oxide compounds) in the troposphere to oxidize methane.
+Laboratory research is underway to improve the performance of specific photocatalysts, though there isn’t yet any peer-reviewed literature on photocatalytic aerosols.
+Research into the potential side effects has not yet begun but will be essential to address the substantial environmental concerns of this approach.

 Feasibility